agencyenterprise/docstring-auditor/README.md

 With Docstring Auditor, you can trust that your documentation stays relevant, informative, and accessible to all members of your team, making collaboration smoother and more efficient than ever before.

+_Docstring Auditor_ can be utilized as a
+GitHub Action,
+a Docker container,
+command-line tool,
+or Python package.

 ## Features
 - Analyzes Python functions' docstrings in a given file